Table of Contents

 In “phage display,” the gene contributing to the production of the antigen of interest is introduced into a phage coat protein gene.
 This causes the gene to “display” the protein externally, while the gene is present internally.
 These displaying phages are systematically screened and then isolated to form the source of production of the required antigen.

 Immunodiagnostics as science has progressed rapidly and extensively.
 Various techniques, based on the unique antigen-antibody reaction, are developed to isolate, quantify or produce the specific molecule of interest.

 Immunodiagnosis involves the use of tests like Agglutination, Nephelometry, Immunoprecipitation and Radial Immunodiffusion to determine the desired antigen.
 Electrophoresis and Western Blot uses protein separation techniques based on differential migration of molecules across an electric field to separate different genres of proteins present in a given sample.

 Immunoassays such as ELISA, RIA, and Luminex:tm use labeled antibodies to isolate and identify antigens of interest.
 The labels commonly used are enzymes, radioactive isotopes or chemiluminescent substances.

 Immunofluorescence and Immunohistochemistry use appropriately labeled antibodies to detect the antigen of interest, especially in biological tissues.
 Flow Cytometry involves simultaneous evaluation of a multitude of properties of a myriad number of molecules as the solution suspending them is passed slowly across an electronic detection apparatus.

-Fluorescence-Activated Cell Sorter (FACS) is a scientific instrument based on flow cytometry, with extensive applications in cytology like cell counting, cell sorting and study of cellular property.
-Cellular activity can be measured with the help of immunodiagnostics.
+Fluorescence-Activated Cell Sorter (FACS) is a scientific instrument based on flow cytometry, with extensive applications in cytology like cell counting, cell sorting, and study of the cellular property.
+The cellular activity can be measured with the help of immunodiagnostics.